Ehanlion/mist_obsidian/1. Quests/Mist Side Quests.md

 - Blade master has small painting of family, in background is a roiling green sea with kelp floating on it.
 Alludes to clue from [[Quest to Chase the Raiders]] and the line "Churning Green Ocean Waves"
 - Gideon's Forest Charter Mystery Book
 - Potential Threat list from [[Gullhook]]
+- Find children in cages here as prisoners maybe?

 **Reward Items:**
 - Offering 100 gp per head of killed sea creature